 Back home in the redwoods full time, with no race car and trying to forget racing, I was looking to fill a void, plus I needed to replenish my bank account from the erstwhile expensive endeavor.
-I responded to an ad for a part-time reporter position at a local weekly.
-That sounded good, something I should have no problem with.
+So I responded to an ad for a part-time reporter position at a local weekly.
+That sounded good, I should have no problem with that.

 Redwood Record, published from 1935-1995

 The editor of the Redwood Record was anxious to move on to something new but didn’t want the publisher to be left in a bind.
 With that in mind, she hired me for the reporter position and soon began training me to be her replacement.